IBM/cos-web-gallery/README.md

-# IBM COS Web Gallery
+# IBM Cloud Object Storage Web Gallery

 This application demonstrates a simple Node.js Express web app that stores images to IBM Cloud Object storage, and retrieves their object URL to display them in a web gallery view.